UPDATE 1-EU launches third SURE bond sale; euro zone yields edge up

 The EU initially expected to raise around 30 billion euros for SURE this year but strong investor demand for its issues meant it had already exceeded that prior to Tuesday’s sale, which will bring the total to 39.5 billion euros.

-France’s daily coronavirus tally hitting its lowest since September and expectations that President Emmanuel Macron may later on Tuesday announce an easing of lockdown rules also helped risk sentiment.
+Risk sentiment was also helped by France’s daily coronavirus tally hitting its lowest level since September and expectations that President Emmanuel Macron may later on Tuesday announce an easing of lockdown rules.

 Business morale in France dropped to a five-month low in November and fell for a second month in Germany, suggesting the euro zone’s largest economy will shrink in the fourth quarter.

-DZ Bank’s Lenz noted that bond markets have been in a “wait and see mode” since recovering from a sell-off on optimism around Pfizer’s vaccine efficacy earlier in November, with little to drive them apart from expected stimulus from the European Central Bank in December.
+DZ Bank’s Lenk noted that bond markets have been in a “wait and see mode” since recovering from a selloff on optimism around Pfizer Inc’s vaccine efficacy earlier in November, with little to drive them apart from expected stimulus from the European Central Bank in December.

-A number of ECB board members are due to speak later on Tuesday, with President Christine Lagarde scheduled for 1400 GMT.
+ECB board member Isabel Schnabel said in an afternoon speech that the central bank should consider taking longer to raise inflation to target as ultra-easy policy is constrained, faces unintended side effects and as the bank struggles to maintain public trust.

 Our Standards: The Thomson Reuters Trust Principles.